sroy0101/connection-simulation-server/README.md

 7) If the callback to the consumer was unsuccessful, the agent will retry.

 ### API
-Currently supports one api, api/getSimulationResults?consumers=<number of consumers>&agents=<number of agents>.
+Currently supports one api, api/getSimulationResults?consumers=[number of consumers]&agents=[number of agents].
 For example, api/getSimulationResults?consumers=100&agents=10.

-Current limitation - maximum run time is set to 1 minute.
+#### Current Limitation - maximum run time is set to 1 minute.
 This restriction will be removed after simulation progress monitoring api is implemented.

 ### How to Use
 1. Clone this application to your local folder.